DO IT MYSELF RENOVATING

 The master bedroom had been stripped of the 1/4 inch plywood panels loosely applied to the framing.
 There was no insulation in the ceiling and heat escaped directly into the attic.
 On top of that, the wiring was a complete mess.

 There was no door on the closet or master bathroom and the layout on one wall was poorly done.
 The utility room (water heater and breaker panel location) on the other side of the dresser wall had no drywall covering as well, so the bare studs created an open view into the hallway.

 My first task involved wall framing repairs where necessary.
 Next was cleaning up hodgepodge wiring and installing new lines dedicated for recessed mood lighting and two ceiling fans.
 I then configured same for installation of 3 way switches and a dimmer for the lights.

 Side Note: Recessed lights surrounded by insulation is a fire hazard because of the searing heat produced by concealed light bulbs.
-Many newer fixture cans are rated for safe contact with insulation, but the idea still scares me.
-What I did for a solution was purchase inexpensive fixtures and set them inside 6″ diameter sections of metal duct work.
+Many newer fixture cans are rated for safe contact with insulation, especially those with LED bulbs ($$$).
+Stiil, the idea of accepting that rating still bothers me.
+So, what I did for an economical solution was purchase inexpensive fixtures and set them inside 6″ diameter sections of metal duct work.
 I scribed and cut pieces of 1/2″ plywood to screw to the inside of each piece of 18″ tall duct piece flush with the bottom.
-Then I drilled a 3″ hole in the center of the plywood to hold the recessed light can.
+Then I drilled a 3″ hole in the center of the plywood, which said fixture required for installation. to hold the recessed light can.
 This kept the fixture away from the insulation and provided an escape route through the opening on top for the heat generated.
-Fortunately, LED replacement bulbs are now available for recessed lights and produce almost no heat at all.

 Next item on the agenda was the placement of the insulation between the ceiling joists, and for this, I used R-30 batts with the paper side facing the room.
 However, even this straightforward task became an adventurous undertaking.